pranav98711/Fuel-Efficiency-R-Language-Visualization/README.md

-# 🚗 How Far Can You Go With 1 Gallon of Gas?
+# 🚗 What Can You Build With R?
+How About a Car Race! 🚗🏁

 I made this animated race using R and EPA data to show which car brands are the most fuel-efficient on the highway.
 It's a fun way to visualize just how far you could drive on a single gallon of gas — and spoiler: some brands really go the distance.